Two Bids To Smuggle Wheat, Flour Foiled - UrduPoint

 Two Bids To Smuggle Wheat, Flour Foiled

-RAWALPINDI, (UrduPoint / Pakistan Point News - 25th Oct, 2022 ) :The Food Department Rawalpindi and district police on Tuesday foiled two bids to smuggle wheat and flour and seized 730 bags.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 30th Oct, 2022 ) :The Food Department Rawalpindi and district police here on Sunday foiled two bids to smuggle wheat and flour and seized 530 bags.

-According to a district administration spokesman, the authorities of the food department along with Naseerabad police conducted raids in different areas and rounded up two drivers namely Hamza and Luqman, who were trying to illegally ship out 650 wheat and 80 flour bags out of Rawalpindi division.
+According to a district administration spokesman, the authorities of the food department along with Naseerabad police conducted raids in different areas and rounded up two drivers namely Shamis and Waqas, who were trying to illegally ship out 400 wheat and 130 flour bags out of Rawalpindi division.